-The word is out.
-The global epidemic of cyber crime has triggered a worldwide effort to beef up cyber security at organizations across all industries.
-And because the stakes are so high — CybersecurityVentures.com predicts cyber crime will cost the world $6 trillion annually by 2021 — employers are paying top dollar for cyber security professionals who possess the needed skills, experience and education.
+The global epidemic of cybercrime has triggered a worldwide effort to beef up cybersecurity in organizations across all industries.
+And because the stakes are so high — it’s estimated that the 2022 cybercrime economy is now worth at least $1.2 trillion — employers are paying top dollar for cybersecurity professionals who possess the needed skills, experience and education.

-First, you need to know that an “entry level” position in cyber security generally requires a higher level of education and experience than in many other fields.
-According to the National Security Agency (NSA), “entry level” for many cyber security positions means:
+First, you need to know that an “entry-level” position in cybersecurity generally requires a higher level of education and experience than in many other fields.
+According to the National Security Agency (NSA), “entry-level” for many cybersecurity positions means one of the following:

 - Doctoral degree and no experience